Home » lay betting

 lay betting 1

 Using the example above, you will be able to see that it is possible to place lay bets on PSG not to win, Anderlecht not to win or the match not ending in a draw.
 You will notice other prices available (in white).
 These are the prices that others have placed a back or lay bet at, but they are not the most popular prices (the most popular prices are those in blue and pink).
-So, you could lay at a different price if you want to, but your liability will be greater if you lose.
+So, you could lay at a different price if you want to, but your betting liability will be greater if you lose.

 Odds Awareness